 Seeking a natural herb or vitamin to get rid of the problem of hyperhidrosis is almost like taking the conventional route.
 Hyperhidrosis indicates that there is something wrong with the body either nutritionally or perhaps with a toxin overload.

 With specific reference to nutrition, eat a healthy whole food diet containing more vegetables than fruit, healthy fats and plenty of water.
-If your diet is not up to scratch, consider using a whole food based supplement such as Natrol’s Daily Fruit & Veggie supplement which provides a blend of 46 fruits and vegetables providing highly absorbable vitamins, minerals and other nutrients.
+If your diet is not up to scratch, consider using a whole food based supplement such as Alive Ultra Potency Multivitamin supplement which provides a blend of fruits and vegetable extracts with highly absorbable vitamins, minerals and other nutrients.

 Remove the toxin burden from the body by the use of Detox Foot Patches.
 These foot patches are extremely easy to use; contain high quality ingredients and work on the principles of reflexology to effectively remove toxins from the body.
 Use them at night and you will be surprised at the amount of dark waste on each pad when you remove them in the morning.